Mixed Initial Determination

 - Choose to appeal the part of your case that was determined to have “no probable cause.”

-- You must file your appeal with the EOC offices within 15 days of the receipt of the Investigator’s Initial Determination (ID).
+- You must file your appeal with the EOC offices within 15 days of the Investigator’s Initial Determination (ID).
 This appeal must be in writing.
 Your case will then be assigned to the EOC Hearing Examiner for review.
 The Hearing Examiner may either agree with the Initial Determination of “no probable cause” or overturn the decision.

 - The EOC Hearing Examiner will notify both parties that they have 30 days to submit any additional information they want to be considered.

-- You may come to the Department of Civil Rights, Equal Opportunities Division, offices to review your file during business hours (Monday – Friday, 8:00 am – 4:15 pm).
+- You may come to the Department of Civil Rights, Equal Opportunities Division, office to review your file during business hours (Monday – Friday, 8:00 am – 4:15 pm).
 It is important that you make sure that all of the information you can provide to support your claims is in your file.

 - The Hearing Examiner will only review the materials in the file and additional materials submitted by the parties.